NelsonPython/autonomousQA/04-pom-tests.md

         # link to page being tested
         self.driver.get("http://3.17.183.219:8000")
 ```
 Make sure all your test methods begin with the letters "test".
 This informs the test runner that these methods are tests.
 Short tests are easier to manage.
-For example, this script has four short tests.
-The first test checks whether you can logon with a valid username ('demo') and password ('mode').
-It starts by making sure you are on the Example Login Page.
-It ends by making sure you are logged into the "Welcome" page.
+For example, this script has two short tests.
+The first test checks whether you can logon with the wrong username or password.
+It starts by making sure you are on the "I3 Marketplace | Login" page.
+It ends by making sure you see a message that says 'Invalid username/password!'.
 ```
     def test_invalid_username(self):
         """